 For over a century, physicians have been developing ways to restore volume and structure to aging skin using a variety of methods including paraffin, silicone and collagen injections.

 - In the 1930s, researchers discovered a natural substance in the body that they named hyaluronic acid, and they found that it plays a key role in numerous areas of the body including the maintenance of skin volume and hydration, eye volume and shape and joint lubrication and cushioning.
 In the decades since, numerous therapeutic and aesthetic uses have been developed for this versatile natural substance.

-- In 2003, the U.S. Food and Drug Administration (FDA) approved R-dermalfiller, the first hyaluronic acid dermal filler for the correction of facial wrinkles and folds, such as nasolabial folds, folds running from the sides of the bottom of the nose to the outer corners of the mouth.
-Today, hyaluronic acid-based dermal fillers are the fastest growing non-invasive aesthetic procedure in the United States and Australia
+- In 2003, the U.S. Food and Drug Administration (FDA) approved dermal fillers, the first gel based dermal filler for the correction of facial wrinkles and folds, such as nasolabial folds, folds running from the sides of the bottom of the nose to the outer corners of the mouth.
+Today, those dermal fillers are the fastest growing non-invasive aesthetic procedure in the United States and Australia

-- Laser, Skin and Wellness clinic uses number of hyaluronic acid-based dermal fillers Melbourne clinic since 2007.
+- Laser, Skin and Wellness clinic uses number of gel like dermal fillers Melbourne clinic since 2007.

 - Last month, The Los Angeles Times reported that researchers are currently developing the latest generation of dermal fillers – specifically, a cutting-edge technology called the solid state hyaluronic acid filler, which is as thin as a strand of hair.
 The compound is placed into a needle and inserted directly into facial lines, where it takes on a gel consistency.
 This adds fullness to the face, making it appear more youthful and refreshed.